Is Slovakia on a fast track to illiberalism? – DW – 01/15/2024

 After the September 30 election, worry spiked internationally that the return to power of the nominally left-leaning Smer party would further upend Western unity regarding support for Ukraine.

-However, although the populist premier continues to echo pro-Russian rhetoric, Fico has largely refrained from causing trouble abroad, apparently happy to let Hungary's Viktor Orban take the lead in obstructing EU support for Kyiv.
+Although Fico continues to echo pro-Russia rhetoric, Fico has largely refrained from causing trouble abroad, apparently happy to let Hungary's Viktor Orban take the lead in obstructing EU support for Kyiv.

-Analysts, such as Milan Nic, an Eastern European and Russia specialist at the German Council on Foreign Relations, suspect that may be a bid to avoid attracting attention to what he's up to at home.
+Analysts such as Milan Nic, an Eastern Europe and Russia specialist at the German Council on Foreign Relations, suspect that that may be an effort to avoid attracting attention to what he's up to at home.

 Focus on domestic policy changes

-The reform of the criminal code would tear down structures put in place in 2020 to clean up the "Mafia state" the last Smer government was accused of building.
+The reform of the criminal code would tear down structures put in place in 2020 to clean up the "Mafia state" that the previous Smer government was accused of building.

-Fico himself and his ex-interior minister Robert Kalinak faced criminal corruption charges in 2022, before they were controversially dropped six months later.
+Fico and former Interior Minister Robert Kalinak faced criminal corruption charges in 2022, before they were controversially dropped six months later.

 "The only motive for this is revenge and to ensure impunity for people close to Smer," Michal Simecka, leader of the opposition Progressive Slovakia party, said after the government approved the amendments to the code in December.

-Discussion is also ongoing in the government over plans to take control of public media and to implement legislation that would clamp down on civil society by designating organizations that receive funding from abroad "foreign agents."
+In October, Fico said he planned to end "the era where Slovakia was ruled by nongovernmental organizations."
+In a report released in December, the international human rights organization Article 19 warned that would Fico's plans would "inevitably curtail" civil society organizations' "capacity to operate freely and engage in public interest issues."

-International human rights organization Article 19 warns that Fico's plan to end what he called last October "the era where Slovakia was ruled by non-governmental organizations" would "inevitably curtail" civil society.
+The government is also discussing plans to take control of public media and implement legislation that would clamp down on civil society by designating organizations that receive funding from abroad as "foreign agents."

 Juraj Marusiak at the Slovak Academy of Science asserts that "the plan to reform the public media is also a threat to democratic standards."